adolfintel/TDF/README.md

 #### Window positioning issues (stuck in window mode, partially off screen, etc.)
 * If this is an older game, it may not support display scaling, try adding `TDF_WINE_DPI=96`
 * See the section on Builtin functions for how to lock on to a window and manipulate it, or watch my video about A Plague Tale Requiem

+#### TDF says the wineprefix is already running but the game is not
+* The game probably left a background process running.
+Open your favorite task manager and kill any process's a Windows exe
+* If this happens frequently, try adding `TDF_WINE_KILL_AFTER=1`, this will terminate all Wine processes when the game's main process terminates

 #### Game controller not detected/not working
 * Wine has built-in support for Xbox and Dualshock controllers, but you may have to add some udev rules to allow your user permissions to use them.
 If you're on an Arch-based distro, the `game-devices-udev` package on the AUR will take care of most models, otherwise, [this article will help](https://wiki.archlinux.org/title/Gamepad) users of all distros